TraceMachina/nativelink/deployment-examples/kubernetes/README.md

 This deployment sets up a 4-container deployment with separate CAS, scheduler and worker.
 Don't use this example deployment in production.
 It's insecure.

-In this example we're using `kind` to set up the cluster `cilium` to provide a `LoadBalancer` and `GatewayController`.
+This example uses `kind` to set up the cluster `cilium` to provide a `LoadBalancer` and `GatewayController`.

 First set up a local development cluster: